Democratic candidates stake out stances on abortion

 "To build a modern Kentucky, you have to recognize the full equality of women," Edelen said.
 "And you can't recognize the full equality of women unless you respect them enough to let them make their own health-care decisions."

-Taking aim at Bevin, Beshear predicted the Republican incumbent will stress his anti-abortion stance in the general election.
+Taking aim at Bevin, Beshear predicted the Republican incumbent will stress his anti-abortion stance in the fall campaign.

 "He's going to try to talk about this as much as he can because he knows he can't get reelected on his own record," Beshear said.

-Adkins, a longtime state lawmaker, noted that his abortion stance reflects the views of his constituents in his rural district.
+Adkins, a longtime state lawmaker, noted his abortion stance reflects the views of his rural constituents.

 "I am pro-life and you express the views of your constituents that you represent in the legislature through your votes," he said.

-He said his position on the issue extends to supporting preschool funding and making it easier for people to adopt or become foster parents.
+He said his position extends to supporting preschool funding and making it easier for people to adopt or become foster parents.
+Asked if he would sign all anti-abortion bills if elected governor, he replied: "I can't say that I would do that because I don't know what 'all' would be."

+All three defended the rights of teachers to use sick days to attend statehouse rallies, forcing some districts to cancel classes.

+"Well, I was there," said Adkins, the House minority floor leader who, like other Democratic candidates, showed their support for the teachers.

+In response, Edelen said: "Andy's a good man but we have a difference of opinion.
+I believe that medical marijuana by its very definition is medicine, and I will never be a governor who believes we ought to tax medicine."

+Efforts to legalize medical marijuana in Kentucky have stalled in the legislature.

 The other Democrat running for governor is frequent candidate Geoff Young.
-Bevin's GOP challengers in the primary are state Rep. Robert Goforth, William Woods and Ike Lawrence.
+Bevin's GOP primary challengers are state Rep. Robert Goforth, William Woods and Ike Lawrence.

 Kentucky is among three states electing governors in 2019.
 The others are Louisiana and Mississippi.